The Best Support and Resistance Levels Part 1

 But once you have established the trend according to the impulsive vs. corrective series, look for breakout pullback level where the trend continued, or major swing highs/lows where the trend paused and pulled back to.
 These will often present great opportunities to get in with trend.

 3) How Price is Reacting To It Now – Is price closing on a support level, and just sitting there, with smaller and smaller bounces off it?
 If so, a breakout through the level is more likely as there is no strong buyers able to push back, and the sellers continue to squeeze them out of the market.
 Was there a strong pin bar reversal off this level?
-If so, it could be telling you it will likely hold on a second attempt and start a reversal.
-How price reacts to the level in the moment will tell you if it’s likely to hold or not.
+If so, it could be telling you it will likely hold on a second attempt and start a reversal, hence look for an entry close to the level.
+How price reacts to the level in the moment can tell you if it’s likely to hold or not, but this analysis should be done before it reaches the level.

 Often times the market will demonstrate a price action reversal signal at these levels.
 Keep in mind, this is the ‘effect‘ of how players responded to the level, not the cause.
 Order flow was the initial cause, and the level was the location.
 Everything else was a response to the initial reaction off this level.
-But these price action triggers can often confirm the level will hold or break, so watch for these here if you want more confirmation.
+Hence these price action triggers are often ‘secondary entries’ (or sub-optimal) regarding the level.
 Sometimes a price action trigger, say a pin bar on a 4hr chart can be an engulfing or piercing bar on a 1hr chart.
-So sometimes it helps to look at a lower time frame to see what the more micro responses off this level are.
+So sometimes it helps to look at a lower time frame to see what the more micro responses off this level are, or what the price action context was leading up to it.

 But no matter what, there will always be clues as to what the major players are doing at this level, and what the more likely scenario is.
 Look for impulsiveness (strength) off the level, or weakness (corrective price action) off this level for initial clues.